Khaleel2826/Elevate-labs-task-3/README.md

 5. Export the report and analyze critical vulnerabilities.

 ## 📁 Files
-- `vulnerability_report.`: Documented findings and fixes
+- `vulnerability_report.docx`: Documented findings and fixes